SEB-Core/mongoose-recipes/README.md

 SESSION_SECRET=areallyrandomandlongstring
 ```

 This can be any string.
 Unpredictable and random is best.
+It's the fact that only *you* have it that makes it secure.

 Save your `.env` file.
 If you left your server running, you'll need to restart it now.